Sears Holdings

 Sears Holdings Corporation was an American holding company headquartered in Hoffman Estates, Illinois.
 It was the parent company of the chain stores Kmart and Sears and was founded after the former purchased the latter in 2005.
 It was the 20th-largest retailing company in the United States in 2015.
 It filed for Chapter 11 bankruptcy on October 15, 2018, and sold its assets to ESL Investments in 2019.
-The new owner moved Sears assets to its newly formed subsidiary Transform Holdco LLC and after that, Sears Holdings Corporation was closed.
+The new owner moved Sears assets to its newly formed subsidiary Transformco.

 History

 2004–2005: Formation

 On November 17, 2004, the management of Kmart Holding Corporation announced its intention to purchase Sears, Roebuck and Co. under a new corporation.
 Kmart previously emerged from Chapter 11 bankruptcy protection on May 6, 2003.
 The new corporation became known as Sears Holdings Corporation, simply known as Sears Holdings.
 The new corporation announced that it would continue to operate stores under both the Sears and Kmart brands.
 The merger of Kmart and Sears closed on March 24, 2005, following affirmative shareholder votes of both companies.
 With the acquisition, the former HQ of Kmart in Detroit moved to the Sears Headquarters.
 The result of the merger was Kmart and parent Kmart Holding Corporation and Sears became subsidiaries of the new Sears Holdings Corporation.
-Sears Holdings now operates Sears and Kmart stores.
-The company continues to market products under brands held by both companies.
+Sears Holdings now operated Sears and Kmart stores.
+The company continued to market products under brands held by both companies.

 The two companies cited several reasons for combining forces: